 Product Labelling: Labeling is any written, electronic, or elaborately designed graphic on the packaging or on a separate but associated label.
 Sellers must label products.
 The label may be a simple tag attached to the product or an elaborately designed graphic that is part of the package.

 The label might carry only the brand name or a great deal of information.
 The major factors that are considered in labeling the product are explained as follows.

 Factors to be considered while Labeling the Product

 While labeling the product, the language that is easily understood by the target market be used as language is a major factor to be considered.
 While marketing products in an international market, even if labels were standardized in message content from country to country, still the language would probably vary in each market.

-- Government regulations:
+b) Government regulations:

-Each and every marketers must consider the local government regulations regarding the labeling while using labels.
-Because different countries may have different regulations in this regard, such as in Canada, bilingual, French and Englishlabeling is a legal requirement and the local government can confiscate products that are not labeled correctly.
+Each and every marketer must consider the local government regulations regarding labeling while using labels.
+Because different countries may have different regulations in this regard, such as in Canada, bilingual, French, and English labeling is a legal requirement and the local government can confiscate products that are not labeled correctly.

-- Consumer information:
+c) Consumer information:

-A good label must provide information about the different aspects of the product because sometime consumers may require it.
+A good label must provide information about the different aspects of the product because sometimes consumers may require it.
 In principle, a “single-language” label is desirable when a product has a particular national image and has to communicate to a particular market only.